At long last, it’s time for the 2016 edition of the Draft Review and Rankings.

 Just because I ranked you near the bottom doesn’t mean you won’t/can’t win this thing.

-I’ve had a lot of people take these things personally over the years and that’s just redonkulous.
+I’ve had a lot of people take these things personally over the years and that’s just silly pants, don’t be silly pants.
 These are no more accurate or telling about potential success than if any one of you were to randomly write a ranking yourself.
 It’s all opinion.

 That having been said, there are a few rules I tried to stick to when doing the rankings.

 I tried to avoid using any players you’ve acquired since the draft and – aside from occasional mentions – I tried to avoid factoring your keepers into your team strength.
 I really wanted to focus on JUST the draft itself.
-Obviously, I probably screwed up somewhere along the way, my apologies for that if/when you see it.
+Obviously, as I re-read this, I screwed up given that this was written over a course of many days.
+Some of your rankings will include more references to keepers than others.
+This is an imperfect science.

-Additionally, I tried to avoid giving anyone credit for a “best pick” within the first three rounds, because it’s really hard to give a guy praise for an early pick.
-Those are generally gimmie picks.
-At the same time, I also tried to avoid ragging on anyone with a “worst pick” in the final three picks of the draft as it’s often scrap heap time for a lot of teams who are stockpiling NA or DL-stashes or—if you’re drafting correctly—your holds guy.
+Additionally, I tried to avoid giving anyone credit for a “best pick” within the first three rounds, because it’s really hard to give anyone tons of praise for an early pick as we’re still talking about All-Star caliber players and most of those should be gimmie picks.
+At the same time, I also tried to avoid ragging on anyone with a “worst pick” in the final three picks of the draft as it’s often scrap heap time for a lot of teams who are stockpiling NA or DL-stashes or grabbing your holds guy.

 That doesn’t, however, mean that some of you didn’t have your “best pick” in the final three or your “worst pick” in the first three.
 It happened, a couple of times actually.

 Also, just so y’all have an idea of how this works, I generally rank the teams immediately after the draft based on “gut feel.”
 After that I take some time to dig through the rosters and look at some stats, but I generally go with my “gut feel” for the final rankings.
-Some teams will move up or down the more I look at them (there’s a prime example of that this year), but for the most part the ranking is reflective of how I felt on draft day after round 17.
+Some teams will move up or down the more I look at them, but for the most part the ranking is reflective of how I felt on draft day after round 17.

 As always, I’d love some feedback – love it, hate it, wish I’d die in a chemical fire – hit me with it.